Older HP-UX Unix on PA-RISC

 Other HP-UX

-The really first HP-UX 1.0 was released in 1983 for the HP FOCUS and was supposedly very different to other HP-UX versions, based on an AT&T kernel.
+The first HP-UX 1.0 was released in 1983 for the HP FOCUS and was supposedly very different to other HP-UX versions, based on an AT&T kernel.
 There was even another HP-UX 1.0 in 1984 for the HP Integral PC (on ROM) before 1.0 for PA-RISC in 1986.

 HP-UX 5.0 was released in 1985 and supported Motorola-based Series 200 and 300 as well as FOCUS HP 9000 500, for which it was the last supported HP-UX (5.3).
 HP-UX for FOCUS 500 Series was the first commercial UNIX supporting multi-processor, multi-user systems in the early 1980s.
 SMP for PA-RISC was supported only much later in HP-UX.